-It's important that you sort your prescriptions into chargeable and exempt groups to ensure you receive accurate reimbursement.
+It's important that you sort your prescriptions into chargeable and exempt groups to make sure you get the right reimbursement.

 Prescription charges and your reimbursement

-- Chargeable – the patient did have to pay for their items;
+- chargeable – the patient had to pay for their items

-- Chargeable – the patient did have to pay for their items at the old rate (rate before April price change).
+- chargeable – the patient had to pay for their items at the old rate (rate before April price change)

-The payment that dispensing contractors subsequently receive is affected by the number of prescription items in each group.
+The payment that dispensing contractors get is affected by the number of prescription items in each group.

-When NHS Prescription Services identifies that an item has been submitted in the wrong group we will change its charge status and will either increase or reduce the dispensing contractor’s payment accordingly.
+When we identify that an item has been submitted in the wrong group, we'll change its charge status and will either increase or reduce the dispensing contractor’s payment accordingly.

 Main reasons for changing the charge status